danielpodrazka/hierarchical-memory-middleware/README.md

     CM -.->|"Response"| User
 ```

-## When to Choose This System
+## When to Experiment With This System

-### ✅ Ideal Use Cases
+### 🧪 Potential Use Cases (With Caveats)

-**Choose Hierarchical Memory when you need:**
+**This experimental system may be worth exploring for:**
-- **Long-running conversations** (100+ exchanges) where context builds over time
+- **Long-running conversations** where cross-turn context preservation could help (when not tool-heavy)
 - **Multi-session projects** where AI needs to remember previous discussions
-- **Technical work** with complex implementation details spanning multiple conversations
-- **Personal AI assistants** that should learn and remember user preferences
-- **Enterprise applications** requiring full conversation audit trails
-- **Real-time memory expansion** during conversations (not just background processing)
+- **Research into memory systems** and automatic compression approaches
+- **Prototyping memory-aware applications** with tolerance for experimental features

+**⚠️ Important Limitations to Consider:**
+- **Tool-heavy workflows**: Current system struggles with high tool call volumes (50+ per turn)
+- **Production readiness**: This is experimental software requiring significant development
+- **Performance**: Token efficiency claims are unverified and may not apply to all use cases
+- **Reliability**: Edge cases and error handling need substantial work

-### ⚠️ Consider Alternatives When:
+### ⚠️ Definitely Consider Alternatives When:

-**For Simple Use Cases:**
+**For Production Applications:**
+- **Tool-intensive workflows** (text editing, complex multi-step processes) → Current limitations make this unsuitable
+- **Mission-critical applications** requiring reliability → Use established solutions
-- **One-off questions** or short conversations (< 20 exchanges) → Use standard ChatGPT/Claude
+- **Simple use cases** (< 20 exchanges) → Standard ChatGPT/Claude
-- **Stateless applications** where each conversation is independent → Simple RAG
-- **Document Q&A** with static knowledge bases → Traditional vector search

-**For Specific Architectures:**
+**For Specific Needs:**
 - **Agent frameworks** requiring explicit memory control → Letta/MemGPT
-- **Batch processing** workflows where real-time access isn't needed → Mem0
+- **Batch processing** workflows → Mem0
-- **Simple chatbots** with basic memory needs → Session storage + embeddings
+- **Production chatbots** → Session storage + embeddings
+- **Document Q&A** with static knowledge → Traditional vector search

-### 🎯 Sweet Spot: The "AI Colleague" Use Case
+### 🎯 Theoretical Target: The "AI Colleague" Concept

-Hierarchical Memory excels when you want AI that feels like a **human colleague who remembers everything**:
+In theory, this system aims to enable AI that feels like a **colleague with good memory** (when working properly):

 ```
 👤 "Remember that API design we discussed last month?"
-🤖 "Yes, the one where we decided on REST over GraphQL for the user service.
+🤖 "Let me search our conversation history..."
+    → 🔧 find("API design")
-    Let me expand node 127 to get the full technical details..."
+    "Found it!
+Let me expand those details..."
     → 🔧 expand_node(127)
-    "Here's the complete reasoning: we chose REST because..."
+    "Here's what we decided: REST over GraphQL because..."
 ```

-The AI naturally recalls compressed memories and expands them when needed - no manual memory management required.
+**However**, this vision requires substantial development work to handle real-world complexity, especially tool-heavy scenarios.

 ## Installation